Ethnic violence in Konso

 The conflict in Konso is part of a series of ethnic-based violence in Ethiopia.
 UN OCHA reported that its Early warning department of SNNPR categorized Konso as a priority hot spot area.
 Repeated conflict and the issue of adverse weather exacerbated the existing humanitarian crisis in the Zone.
-Interpersonal ethnic violence are deepening into series human rights violations and suffering, with the ethnic federalism system that drew formal administrative divisions with regional boundaries falling along ethnic lines.
+Interpersonal ethnic violence are deepening into serious human rights violations and suffering, with the ethnic federalism system that drew formal administrative divisions with regional boundaries falling along ethnic lines.

 Background and events of the Konso conflict

 This is the background for some southern ethnic habitation since the 1990s and the timeline of the Konso conflict.